Canaccord Genuity (:) Receives Consensus Rating of “” from Analysts

-Shares of Canaccord Genuity (:) have been assigned a consensus rating of “N/A” from the zero brokerages that are covering the company, Marketbeat reports.
+Shares of Canaccord Genuity (:) have earned a consensus rating of “N/A” from the zero ratings firms that are covering the stock, MarketBeat.com reports.

 About Canaccord Genuity